 Reports: Rodriguez and Allan transfers are almost done

-Jason Burt of The Telegraph says that agreements are in place with both Real Madrid and the Colombian star and that confirmation of the deal is imminent.
-Fabrizio Romano of The Guardian makes similar claims while Sky Sports say that both players will undergo medicals with the club before completing their respective moves from Real Madrid and Napoli.
+Jason Burt of The Telegraph reported yesterday that agreements are in place with both Real Madrid and the Colombian star and that confirmation of the deal to bring him to Merseyside was imminent.
+Fabrizio Romano of The Guardian made similar claims.

+While Sky Sports said that both players would undergo medicals with the club today before completing their respective moves from Real Madrid and Napoli, only the Brazilian travelled to the northwest to have his physical exam.
+Rodriguez is scheduled to have his on Thursday morning.

+Sources in Italy have already reported that Allan held a farewell get-together to bid adieu to his team-mates at Napoli ahead of a £21m (plus add-ons) move to Goodison Park.

 Note: the following content is not moderated or vetted by the site owners at the time of submission.
 Comments are the responsibility of the poster.
 Disclaimer